 It is a common practice to update modify out of the box workflows to add or remove un-needed functionality.
 A common workflow that is customized is the DAM Update Asset workflow.
 All workflows required for a custom implementation should be backed up and stored in version control as they may be overwritten during an upgrade.

 This procedure is required only for Sites upgrades using Editable Templates from AEM 6.2

 The structure for Editable templates changed between AEM 6.2 and 6.3.
-If you are upgrading from 6.2 or earlier and If your site content is built using editable templates you will need to use the Responsive Nodes Clean Up Tool.
+If your site content is built using editable templates you will need to use the Responsive Nodes Clean Up Tool.
 The tool is meant to run after an upgrade in order to clean up content.
 It will need to be run on both Author and Publish tiers.

 The implementation of Closed User Groups has changed significantly to address performance and scalability limitations in previous versions of AEM.
-The previous version of CUG was deprecated in 6.3 and the new implementation is only supported in the Touch UI.
-If you are upgrading from 6.2 or ealier then Instructions to migrate to the new CUG implementation can be found here.
+The previous version of CUG has been deprecated in 6.3 and the new implementation is only supported in the Touch UI.
+Instructions to migrate to the new CUG implementation can be found here.

 A comprehensive test plan should be prepared for testing upgrades.
 Testing the upgraded code base and application will need to be done in lower environments first.
 Any bugs found should be fixed in an iterative fashion until the code base is stable, only then should higher level environments be upgraded.